datahub-project/datahub/docs/how/delete-metadata.md

 # Soft delete a single urn.
 datahub delete --urn "<my urn>"

-# Soft delete by filters.
+# Soft delete using a filter.
+datahub delete --platform snowflake

+# Filters can be combined, which will select entities that match all filters.
-datahub delete --platform snowflake datahub delete --platform looker --entity-type chart datahub delete --platform bigquery --env PROD
+datahub delete --platform looker --entity-type chart datahub delete --platform bigquery --env PROD
 ```

-When performing hard-deletes, you can optionally add `--only-soft-deleted` flag to only hard delete entities that were previously soft-deleted.
+When performing hard deletes, you can optionally add the `--only-soft-deleted` flag to only hard delete entities that were previously soft deleted.

 ### Performing the delete